dop251/goja/README.md

 It greatly depends on your usage scenario.
 If most of the work is done in javascript (for example crypto or any other heavy calculations) you are definitely better off with V8.

-If you need a scripting language that drives an engine written in Go so you need to make frequent calls between Go and javascript passing complex data structures then the cgo overhead may outweigh the benefits of having a faster javascript engine.
+If you need a scripting language that drives an engine written in Go so that you need to make frequent calls between Go and javascript passing complex data structures then the cgo overhead may outweigh the benefits of having a faster javascript engine.

-Because it's written in pure Go there are no external dependencies, it's very easy to build and it should run on any platform supported by Go.
+Because it's written in pure Go there are no cgo dependencies, it's very easy to build and it should run on any platform supported by Go.

 It gives you a much better control over execution environment so can be useful for research.